 How much younger will I look after a facelift?

-In general, I like to say that a facelift will take 10 years off your face.
+In general, I like to say that a facelift could take 10 years off your face.
 But this does not mean that your face won’t continue age.
 It will.
-But it will always look 10 years younger than those areas that were not surgically treated.
+But the goal is for it to always look 10 years younger than those areas that were not surgically treated.
 This is one of the reasons why I always examine the neck along with the face.
 The two work in synch and you never want your neck to look older than your face.
+You want to discuss this with your surgeon.